 Marisa Debowsky (MarisaD) is the Executive Director of Mathcamp.
 She's been teaching Topological Graph Theory and singing pop songs at Mathcamp every summer since 2006.

+Thank you for tuning into this Math Jam!
 I'll turn the room over to Marisa now!

 First, I'll say in a few short sentences what Mathcamp is.
 Then we'll spend about 30 minutes discussing the program, and 30 minutes discussing the application process, and then we'll wrap up around 9pm ET.

 So, Mathcamp: it's a 5-week immersive math summer program.
 This year, Mathcamp will take place online, from Saturday, July 3 to Sunday, August 8, 2021, on our "Virtual Mathcampus."
 (We’ll tell you a lot more about that later.)

 Really really frequently asked questions (RRFAQ), to get them out of the way: